BOTANICAL REFERENCE

 Plantago lanceolata)

 Generally safe but may cause mild allergic reactions in some individuals.
+Consult your healthcare provider before using herbal products, especially if you are pregnant, nursing, or on any medications.

 Pu’her White Tea